-A typical fall semester contains 15 to 17 credit hours and includes the classes below.
+A typical fall and spring semester contain 15 to 17 credit hours and include the classes below.
 More information about these courses can be found at the Registration and Records’ Class Search.
 For information on future semesters, see specific requirements for degrees and programs

 The College of Engineering offers academic and career advising, tutoring in most first-year subjects and mentoring to facilitate success during the first year.